0nyr/5369S_knowledge_graph/report/README.md

 flexible way to organize data (not hierarchical, can represent incomplete information, no need for a precise schema

+"Although the term knowledge graph goes back as far as 1973 [14], it gained popularity through the 2012 blog post1 about the Google KG.
+Afterwards, several related definitions of knowledge graphs were proposed, either in research papers [7, 9, 15–17] or by companies using or supporting KGs (OpenLink, Ontotext, Neo4J, TopQuadrant, Amazon, Diffbot2 , Google).
+Ehrlinger et al. [16] give a comprehensive overview of KG definitions and provide their
+own: "A knowledge graph acquires and integrates information into an ontology and applies a reasoner to derive new knowledge."
+Hogan et. al. [18] argue that this definition is very specific and excludes various industrial KGs which helped to popularize the concept.
+We therefore define KGs more inclusively as a graph of data consisting of semantically described entities and relations of different types that are integrated from different sources.
+Entities have a unique identifier.
+KG entities and relations are semantically described using an ontology or, more clearly, an ontological representation [19].
+An ontological theory can define formal naming, category systems, properties, and relations between concepts, data, and entities that encompass one or several domains of discourse."
+[CKH23]

 ########## types of KG
 different types of graphs:
 NB: "data can typically be converted from one model to another; in our view, a knowledge graph can thus adopt any such graph data model" (p6)